sschnug/MaxNormRegCollaborativeFiltering_SGD/README.md

 # MaxNormRegCollaborativeFiltering_SGD

-This is a simplified implementation of:
+This is a simplified (python-based) implementation of:

 > LEE, Jason D., et al. Practical large-scale optimization for max-norm regularization.
 In: Advances in Neural Information Processing Systems.
 2010.
 S. 1297-1305.